socrata/datasync/guides/quick-start.md

 Select the CSV or TSV file on your local machine or networked folder that you wish to publish by clicking the “Browse...” button and browsing to find the CSV or TSV file.

-**Does the CSV/TSV Have a Header Row ?**

-If the CSV contains a header row, keep "File to publish contains header row" checked.
-The header row should contain the [API Field Names]({{ site.root }}/resources/faq-common-problems#how-do-i-find-the-api-field-names-for-my-columns.html)) of the columns in your dataset.
-<br><br>
-If the CSV does not contain a header row, uncheck "File to publish contains header row".
-In this case, the control file must contain the list of columns, in the order in which they appear in the CSV.

 **Obtain and Enter the Dataset ID ...**

 You will need the identifier of the dataset (dataset ID) that you want to update.
 To obtain the dataset ID navigate to the dataset in your web browser and inspect the address bar.
 The dataset ID can be found at end of the URL in the form (xxxx-xxxx).
 For example for the following URL to a dataset: